Start patients on CONTRAVE, a convenient oral therapy

 Not actual tablet size.

-- During concomitant use with CYP2B6 inhibitors (eg, ticlopidine or clopidogrel), the maximum recommended daily dose of CONTRAVE is two tablets (one tablet each morning and evening)
+- During concomitant use with CYP2B6 inhibitors (eg, ticlopidine or clopidogrel), the maximum recommended daily dose of CONTRAVE is 2 tablets (1 tablet in the AM and PM)

 Important Safety Information for CONTRAVE